On Non-Existence of Stabilizer Absolutely Maximally Entangled States in Even Local Dimensions: Main Result

 \section{Main Result}

-Before we proceed with the proof of the main result of this work, we first need to introduce a simplified, necessary and sufficient condition on AME for graph states. \begin{lemma} A graph state $\ket{G}$ stabilized by $\mathbb{S}$ is AME iff
+Before proving the main result, we first introduce a simplified, necessary and sufficient condition for a graph state to be an AME state. \begin{lemma} A graph state $\ket{G}$ stabilized by a stabilizer $\mathbb{S}$ is AME state iff